-- Hitting or kicking animals - Putting pressure on sensitive body parts, causing unnecessary pain or suffering for the animal - Hoisting animals using mechanical devices attached to the body - Pulling animals up by the head, ears, horns, legs, tail or coat, or handling them in a way that inflicts any unnecessary pain or suffering on them - Using prods or other devices with pointed ends or sharp edges
+- Hitting or kicking animals, - Putting pressure on sensitive body parts, causing unnecessary pain or suffering for the animal - Hoisting pigs/cattle using mechanical devices attached to the body - Pulling animals up by the head, ears, horns, legs, tail or coat/feathers, or handling them in a way that inflicts any unnecessary pain or suffering on them pigs and cattle must be avoided.
+They may only be used on fully grown cattle and pigs in isolated cases where the animal refuses to move forward and does not respond to non-contact stimuli (visual or acoustic) or mechanical contact stimuli (e.g. driving paddle on the hindquarter), and only on condition that the animals have sufficient free space to move forward.

+Using devices/objects with pointed ends or sharp edges for driving.
 The slaughtering plant must take precautions to ensure that the animals do not suffer any unnecessary stress or are exposed to it.
 Driving tools such as driving boards and paddles may only be used in an animal-friendly manner.
-The use of electric prods must be avoided.
-They may only be used on fully grown cattle and pigs in isolated cases where the animal refuses to move forward and does not respond to non-contact stimuli (visual or acoustic) or mechanical contact stimuli (e.g. driving paddle on the hindquarter), and only on condition that the animals have sufficient free space to move forward.
+The use of electric driving tools for